 He stirred joy in their hearts and lives, giving them full assurance of their eternal salvation and deliverance from death.
+It was with joy in the Holy Ghost they received the message.
 Someone who loves God, and realizes the grace of God for them, and has truly been regenerated, will be joyous concerning their experience in receiving the Word of the Gospel which gave them life.
 Even in the midst of persecution, they had joy at the overwhelming weight of glory that outweighs any persecution they experienced.
 In the midst of the tribulation, they had the kind of joy that is not of the flesh.
 It is the joy of the Holy Spirit that He produces in true Christians, and so once again, it is His power.